OpenBAS-Platform/docs/docs/usage/atomic.md

 ### Execution details

-On this screen, you can retrieve details about the configuration, the command lines (if relevant) and the execution logs of the atomic testing and its expectations.
+On this screen, you can find the global execution traces related directly to inject.

-You can also see the raw execution logs of the [Injector](injectors.md) responsible for the test execution.

 ![Execution trace of a successfull atomic testing](assets/atomic_testing_execution_details.png)